MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ![Query plan for the query created showing multiple nodes, two of which are within a rectangle that represent the nodes that will be evaluated by the Power Query Engine](media/query-folding-basics/no-folding-query-plan.png)

-Each box in the previous image is called a node and it represents every process that needs to happen (from left to right) in order for your query to be evaluated.
-Some of these nodes can be evaluated at your data source while others like the nodes for Table.LastN and Table.SelectColumns, within the rectangle of the previous image, will be evaluated using the Power Query engine.
-These two nodes represent the two transforms that you added, *Kept bottom rows* and *Choose columns*, whilst the rest of the node represent operations that will happen at your data source level.
+Each box in the previous image is called a node and it represents the operation breakdown to fulfill this query..
+Nodes that represent data sources, such as SQL Server in the example above, and the Value.NativeQuery nodes represent which part of the query is offloaded to the data source.
+The rest of the nodes, in this case Table.LastN and Table.SelectColumns, highlighted within the rectangle in the previous image, will be evaluated by the Power Query engine.
+These two nodes represent the two transforms that you added, *Kept bottom rows* and *Choose columns*, whilst the rest of the nodes represent operations that will happen at your data source level.

 You can also see exactly the query that would be sent to your data source by clicking the *view details* hyperlink in the Value.NativeQuery node.

 ![SQL Statement found inside the Value.NativeQuery that represents a request of all fields and records from the fact_Sales table in the database](media/query-folding-basics/no-folding-native-query.png)

 This query is in the native language of your data source.
 For this case, that language is SQL and this statement represents a query that requests all rows and fields from the **fact_Sales** table.
-Understanding this will help you better understand the story that the query plan tries to convey in order of the nodes which is a sequential process that starts by requesting the data from your data source:
+Consulting this query will help you better understand the story that the query plan tries to convey:

-- **Sql.Database**: Connects to the database and sends metadata requests to understand its capabilities.
+- **Sql.Database**: This node represents the data source access.
+Connects to the database and sends metadata requests to understand its capabilities.
-- **Value.NativeQuery**: Power Query submits the data requests in a native SQL statement to the data source.
-For this case, that represents all records and fields from the fact_Sales table.
+- **Value.NativeQuery**: Represents which query was generated by Power Query in order to fulfill the query.
+Power Query submits the data requests in a native SQL statement to the data source.
+In this case, that represents all records and fields (columns) from the fact_Sales table.
+For this scenario, this is undesirable, as the table contains millions of rows and the interest is only in the last ten.
 - **Table.LastN**: Once Power Query receives all records from the fact_Sales table, it uses the Power Query engine to filter the table and keep only the last ten rows.
-- **Table.SelectColumns**: Power Query will use the output of the **Table.LastN** node and apply a new transform called Table.SelectRows which selects the specific columns that you want to keep from a table.
+- **Table.SelectColumns**: Power Query will use the output of the **Table.LastN** node and apply a new transform called Table.SelectColumns which selects the specific columns that you want to keep from a table.

 For its evaluation, this query had to download all rows and fields from the fact_Sales table and took an average of 3 minutes and 4 seconds to be processed in a standard instance of Power BI Dataflows (which accounts for the evaluation and loading processed of data to dataflows).